Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 The negative side of Cancun vs Tulum

 🔴 The hotel zone is separated from downtown, and there is no real city center where you can take a walk.
-Cancun is a very young city made just for tourism, with not much local feel.
+Cancun is a very young city made just for tourism, with not much of a local feel.

-🔴 All Cancun hotels are huge all-inclusive resorts with a few exceptions but there are no boutique hotels in Cancun
+🔴 All Cancun hotels are huge all-inclusive resorts with a few exceptions, but there are no boutique hotels in Cancun

 🔴 All the hotels on the beach are expensive, except for two hostels.
-The cheapest hotels are in downtown.
+The cheapest hotels are downtown.

 Tulum vs Cancun: Tulum features and highlights

-The good part is that the so-called Tulum hotel zone, although very much developed has conserved the laid-back feel with low-rise hotels that strive to maintain a certain kind of harmony and balance with mother nature.
+The good part is that the so-called Tulum hotel zone, although very much developed, has conserved the laid-back feel with low-rise hotels that strive to maintain a certain kind of harmony and balance with Mother Nature.

-However please do not talk to me about eco-friendly because despite the rustic appearance and laid-back luxury look I think the only ECO there is, it’s in their names and marketing campaign.
-Ok end of the rant 🙂
+However, please do not talk to me about eco-friendly because despite the rustic appearance and laid-back luxury look, I think the only ECO there is, it’s in their names and marketing campaign.
+Ok, end of the rant 🙂

 I don’t deny, that I love Tulum and the creative architecture of the beach hotels, the dominant use of woods and natural colors, the finest ethnic art pieces, and vintage decorations, a wonderful match with the surrounding overwhelming jungle and the turquoise water.